o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open `VegetationBending_Common.azsli`.

-1. Above your `ProcessBending` function, add a function that calculates the amount of movement and returns the resulting position for a vertex.
+1. Add a `DetailBending` function that calculates the amount of movement and returns the resulting position for a vertex.
+Place this above the `ProcessBending` function.

    ```glsl
    float3 DetailBending(float3 objectSpacePosition, float3 normal, float4 detailBendingParams, float currentTime, float4 worldPosition, float bendLength)